aperiodic/plastic/doc/2-dispatched-transitions.md

 ## Conclusion

-This contrived example is a somewhat extreme case, but I've found that most of my Cypress applications make use of dispatch functions.
+This contrived example is a somewhat extreme case, but I've found that most of my plastic applications make use of dispatch functions.
 Frequently, they will have a handful of primary modes of interaction, and a dispatch function will define the conditions that lead to each mode.
 For example, in [Lab Maniac][lab-maniac], whenever the user clicks a dispatch function figures out whether a the click was on an unselected card, a selected card, or the 'table', and transitions to the single-card drag, selection drag, or selecting states accordingly.
 Now that you've read this guide, you should understand when you'll need to use a dispatch function, and how to define one.